 How participants are initially selected

 Taste testers typically source their pool of participants from their existing database of testers, or from online surveys.
-These online surveys will ask questions such as how many family members are in your household, your education, your profession, who does most of the shopping, what products are consumed, are there children in the household, and so on.
+These online surveys will ask questions such as how many family members are in your household, your level of education, your profession, who does most of the shopping, what products are consumed, if there are children in the household, and so on.
 If your answers meet the criteria, you may receive a call or an email to take a more detailed questionnaire.

 A few more qualification questions

 When market researchers follow up with an email or phone call, there will be additional questions to answer, as it is important for market researchers to know that you like the product you are tasting.
-Participants are often big fans of the product and consume quite a bit of it weekly, making them a good fit for the study.
-The testers also need to know your allergies in case you are allergic to any ingredients in the product, as you will be unable to participate.
+Participants who get selected for taste testing for money are often big fans of the product and consume quite a bit of it weekly, making them a good fit for the study.
+The testers also need to know your allergies in case you are allergic to any ingredients in the product, and if so, you will be unable to participate.

-If you pass this second questionnaire (which is typically pretty short), you are deemed suitable to participate in the taste test.
+If you pass this second questionnaire (which is typically pretty short), you will be deemed suitable to participate in the taste test.
 You will then be presented with a time slot to choose from and the address of the location of the taste test.

 Occasionally the initial online survey will actually provide the taste-test questionnaire and once you successfully complete and “pass” the survey, the location and time will be listed at the conclusion of the survey.
+These studies are ideal of course, as the qualification criteria is much easier to attain.
 If you are able to attend, you can click “yes.”
 If not, you can let them know you have other obligations.